How do I find out what AI search engines actually look for when answering my customers' questions?

 Using query fan-out data to decide what your content should cover

 QFO data becomes actionable when you map it to content decisions.
-The classification system from the extraction step feeds directly into three types of content decisions: H2 keywords, passage briefs, and cluster architecture.
+The classification system from the extraction step feeds directly into three types of content decisions: H2 keywords, passage briefs, and what to publish next.

 Synergy keywords become H2s.
 When a QFO theme has both search volume (from DataForSEO or similar) AND appears as a cross-platform or stable sub-query, it’s a synergy keyword.
 These are the strongest picks for H2 sections because they rank in traditional search AND match what AI engines look for.
 On this very page, all five secondary keywords have synergy: semantic SEO (1,000 volume, stable), AI keyword research (170, cross-platform), topic clusters SEO (140, stable), and the rest.
 The same was true for the SEO vs GEO page, where every H2 keyword was validated by QFO data.
 That’s not a coincidence.
 It’s QFO guiding keyword selection.